-The year has been one of recovery for the pension fund.
-The economic recovery has fed into positive returns on the equity markets with UK and Global zones performing very well.
-Whilst markets continue to recover, the Fund will be looking to further diversify into further alternative investments, having started the process of appointing a private equity manager late in the financial year.
-Further work on alternatives will be started after the outcome of the actuarial valuation.
+The year has been one of consolidation for the pension fund, following the recovery we experienced in the year before.
+The economic recovery has continued to feed positive returns on the equity markets, with UK and Global zones performing very well.
+Whilst markets continue to recover, the Fund is still looking for further diversification into alternative investments.
+We have started the process of feeding funds to our recently appointed private equity fund of funds manager.
+Continuing work on alternatives will be started after the outcome of the current investment strategy review.

-With regard to the office administration, the Group's work on its systems and procedures continues with the work on new document imaging systems reaching an advanced stage.
-The scanning of existing paper files has been a long, huge task but has progressed well with completion now expected by the end of 2010.
-The Pension Fund website has now been up and running for five years with further development in the future envisaged.
+With regard to the office administration, the Group's work on its systems and procedures continues apace with the work on new document imaging systems almost complete.
+The scanning of all our active paper files has been a long, drawn out task and is now complete with all files accessible online.
+The Pension Fund website has now been up and running for six years with more development in the future envisaged.

-The Warwickshire Pension Fund held its Annual Meeting on 24 November 2009 at Shire Hall.
-Representatives from the District Councils and the various scheduled and admitted bodies were invited to a morning of presentations from the fund's actuary, fund management and staff.
+The Warwickshire Pension Fund held its Annual Meeting on 24 November 2010 at Shire Hall.
+Representatives from the District Councils and the various scheduled and admitted bodies were invited to a morning of presentations from the fund's actuary, fund management and pensions staff.
 The annual meeting has proved to be an outstanding success and is regarded as a cornerstone in the Fund's efforts in innovative links with employer organisations.
-The 2010 meeting will be held on 24 November at 9.30am.
+This year's meeting will be held on 24 November 2011 at 9.30am.